Quantum-limited thermometry of a Fermi gas with a charged spin particle: Conclusions

 \section{Conclusions}

 Based on an interferometric protocol for the $in$ $situ$ estimation of the temperature of a Fermi gas with immersed neutral atomic impurities~\cite{Goold_PRL20}, we investigated the performance of the scheme when ions are utilized as thermometers.
 We have found that the long-ranged character of the atom-ion polarization potential substantially modifies the quantum signal-to-noise ratio and that it enhances the sensor performance, especially when a single interacting internal state is used.
 We have investigated mainly two scenarios, namely a static ion and an ion ground-state cooled in a finite trap, for various impurity-gas interactions and different number of bound states of the two-body atom-ion potential.
 We compared our findings with the case of a static neutral impurity, as originally proposed in Ref.~\cite{Goold_PRL20}, whose impurity-bath interaction is described by a zero-range pseudopotential.
+In Sec.~\ref{sec:Thermometry} we provided an alternative scheme that enables to use a single internal state, and therefore to reach higher values of $\mathcal{Q}$ in shorter times ($< 10^3\,\tau_F$).
+The latter point is important to limit the impact of ion spin relaxation.
+In Sec.~\ref{sec:Results_0BS} we studied the temperature and time dependence of the QSNR for $k_\mathrm{F}a=-0.5$ [see Fig.~\ref{fig:QSNR2D_NBS}(a)] and $k_\mathrm{F}a=-1.5$ [see Fig.~\ref{fig:QSNR2D_NBS}(b)] finding that in order to attain a higher sensor sensitivity the probing time has to be larger compared to the case of a neutral impurity [see Fig.~\ref{fig:QSNR2D_NBS}(c) and~\ref{fig:QSNR2D_NBS}(d)].
 We have shown in Fig.~\ref{fig:Qmax}(a) that the dependence of the maximum of the quantum signal-to-noise ratio $\mathcal{Q}$ on $k_\mathrm{F}a$ (i.e., on the gas density) at fixed $T$ is strongly modified by the long-range potential and it presents a peak.
 The effect of this finding, however, is reduced when both internal states are used for sensing the gas temperature [see Fig.~\ref{fig:Qmax}(b)], since the accumulated phases of the states compensate each other partially.
-We studied the temperature and time dependence of the QSNR for $k_\mathrm{F}a=-0.5$ [see Fig.~\ref{fig:QSNR2D_NBS}(a)] and $k_\mathrm{F}a=-1.5$ [see Fig.~\ref{fig:QSNR2D_NBS}(b)] finding that in order to attain a higher sensor sensitivity the probing time has to be larger compared to the case of a neutral impurity [see Fig.~\ref{fig:QSNR2D_NBS}(c) and~\ref{fig:QSNR2D_NBS}(d)].
 In Sec.~\ref{sec:Results_LowT} we analyzed the impact of a Gaussian spatial density of the ion at low gas temperatures, i.e. $T=0.05\,T_\mathrm{F}$ and $k_\mathrm{F}a=-0.5$, and found that a finite width of the ion trap can enhance the sensitivity of the thermometer as well as reduces the probing time with respect to the case of a delta-shaped spatial density, i.e., static ion approximation (see also Fig.~\ref{fig:QSNRs}).
-Finally, in Sec.~\ref{sec:Discussion} we discussed the implementation of the interferometric protocol as well as provided an alternative scheme to the one based on internal states that enables to use a single internal state, and therefore to reach higher values of $\mathcal{Q}$ in shorter times ($< 10^3\,\tau_F$).
-The latter is important to limit the impact of ion spin relaxation.
+Finally, in Sec.~\ref{sec:Discussion} we discussed the implementation of the interferometric protocol based on the most recent experimental observations involving hybrid atom-ion systems.